 Powering a series circuit:

-The loop concept is no problem by now and you definitely could figure how how to wire it, but how about powering a series circuit.
+The loop concept is no problem by now and you definitely could figure how how to wire it, but how about actually POWERING a series circuit.

 Where a series circuit receives the same current to each LED, a parallel circuit receives the same voltage to each LED and the total current to each LED is the total current output of the driver divided by the number of parallel LEDs.